Kick space

 A kick space, also known as a toe kick or toe space, is recessed space at the base of most floor-mounted kitchen cabinets.

 Description

-Traditionally, a kick space is allowed for in modern cabinet designs by creating a separate, recessed platform upon which one's cabinetry may rest.
-The kick space is intended to prevent potential toe injuries and allow for closer proximity to a countertop (the toes being the furthest-extending ground-level human body parts).
+Traditionally, a kick space is allowed for in modern cabinet designs by creating a separate, recessed platform upon which the cabinetry may rest.
+The kick space is intended to prevent potential toe injuries and allow for closer proximity to a countertop (the toes being the furthest-extending ground-level parts of the human body).
 Typical dimensions are roughly 4 in high by 3 in deep.

-Many homes take advantage of this space by installing heating or ventilation ducts here.
-It also provides the additional advantage of serving as a "bumper against over-zealous mopping and vacuuming".
+Home designers often take advantage of this space by including heating or ventilation ducts here.
+It also provides the advantage of serving as a "bumper against over-zealous mopping and vacuuming".

 History

 The kick space became more common in the 20th century.
 With a burgeoning middle class and advancements in industry and domesticity, countertops became a more prominent work surface.
 Whereas previously most standing crafts were done at tables, there developed a need for a work counter to which one could comfortably stand directly adjacent.
 As the name would suggest, the kick space provides a space in which one's toes can rest.